 His name is Scuter on account of him missing some Scutes.

 He climbed up on the bank one day during the last cruise and the light was such that he made this stunning silhouette.

-Scarface is the main man of the Daintree he is 4.5 m and is very chunky.
+Scarface is the main man of the Daintree rainforest.
+He is 4.5 m and is very chunky.
 He is overweight, has no teeth and a face full of scars and the ladies find that irresistible.

 He has many lady friends though his main girl is Lizzie.
 However he is known to be a bit of a player and there are often marital disputes between him and his main girl.

 Other large males come and go but Scarface always stays and I’m very fond of him.

 6- Green Tree Snake – Fred bubble head

 This is a green tree snake with a bubble of water on its head.
 His name is Fred since I can recognise his kinked tail.

 No one pays him much attention other than me, but he is so cute and I often find him watching me.

 He lives in a bunch of native Hibiscus in Lizzie’s creek and most of the time people are fixated on the crocodiles and that’s when I often spot Fred being a bit of a joker and pulling some crazy face as he watches me.